Kunjen language

+Dialects

 Two of its dialects, Uw Olkola (Olgolo) and Uw Oykangand (Koko Wanggara), are very close, being mutually intelligible and sharing 97% of their core vocabulary.

 Another two, Ogh-Undjan and Kawarrangg, are also close, but somewhat more distant from the first pair.
 Kokinj (Kokiny) is a subdialect of Ogh-Undjan.
 A fifth variety, Athima, is poorly attested.

 Below is a table showing the mutual intelligibility in vocabulary between the Kunjen dialects, based on a list of 100 basic words.

 A small dictionary of Kunjen has been compiled by Philip Hamilton.
 A great majority of words begin with a vowel (>96%), similar to the situation in distantly-related Arrernte.
 Exceptions include kinship terms and loanwords.
 Syllable onsets are thought to be present in all languages, so their absence in native lexicon is highly notable.

 Respect register

 As in many other Australian languages, such as Dyirbal, Kunjen also has a respect register, which is a polite way of speaking with a potential mother-in-law and is called Olkel-Ilmbanhthi.
 Most of the vocabulary is replaced, while affixes and function words are kept.

-The sentence below is in normal Uw Oykangand: